jdnmiguel/jdnmiguel.github.io/content/authors/admin/_index.md

 ## Welcome to my academic website

 <span style="color:white">I am a Post-doctoral researcher in Economics at the Bordeaux School of Economics.
-See my [dissertation](https://theses.hal.science/tel-04807008).

 <span style="color:white">In fall 2026, I will be joining the Namur School of Economics as an Assistant Professor in Economics.